 She assisted in planning for CGS’ annual meeting entitled “Building a Bipartisan U.S. Foreign Policy for the 21st Century,” and spoke on Darfur policy options and challenges at an issues training workshop entitled “Peace, Security, and Human Rights” for CGS members and participants.
 She attended numerous Congressional hearings and policy briefings, including an off-the-record, invitation-only meeting including former Assistant Secretary of State for African Affairs Susan Rice, and former National Security Advisor Anthony Lake on the topic of “How to Stop the Genocide in Darfur.”

-Current Activities: Fitzpatrick is Advocacy Advisor at Oxfam America.
-She manages relationships with ally organizations and grasstops leaders in the western U.S. on Oxfam’s policy and advocacy campaigns.
+Current Activities: Fitzpatrick is a Senior Program Manager for Program Advocacy and Communications at the Bill & Melinda Gates Foundation.
+She was previously Advocacy Advisor at Oxfam America, where she managed relationships with ally organizations and grasstops leaders in the western U.S. on Oxfam’s policy and advocacy campaigns.
 She was previously a Consultant in Deloitte Consulting’s Federal Practice, based in Washington, DC, where she advised federal government clients on organizational strategy and strategic change initiatives.
 She completed her MA in Law and Diplomacy at the Fletcher School of Law and Diplomacy at Tufts University, where she focused on public international law, human security, and NGO management.
 At Fletcher, she was an editor at PRAXIS: The Fletcher Journal of Human Security and a member of Fletcher Global Women.
 She received the Fletcher Board of Overseers scholarship for the duration of her graduate study and received the DACOR Bacon House Fellowship for her second year.
 She was previously a Program Officer at American Near East Refugee Aid, where she worked in the West Bank and Gaza on international development and humanitarian relief projects.
 She attended Middlebury College’s Arabic Language School for an intensive nine-week program in summer 2008.
 In 2007-2008 she was a Human Rights Advocacy Fellow working with Adalah, The Legal Center for Arab Minority Rights in Israel.
 After her fellowship she worked as the Peace and Security Program Coordinator at Citizens for Global Solutions.